Classics Ph.D., M.A., (Classical and Near Eastern Archaeology), Bryn Mawr College; A.B., (Classics), Princeton University.

 Prof. Connelly has held visiting fellowships at All Souls College, Magdalen College, New College, and Corpus Christi College at Oxford University, the Radcliffe Institute for Advanced Study at Harvard University, and has been a member of the Institute for Advanced Study in Princeton.
 From 2003 – 2011, she served on the Cultural Property Advisory Committee, Bureau of Educational and Cultural Affairs, U.S. Department of State.
 Connelly currently serves on the boards of the Association of Members of the Institute for Advanced Study, the Cyprus American Archaeological Research Institute, the Society for the Preservation of the Greek Heritage, and the Pharos Arts Foundation.

-Recently taught Graduate courses: Archaeologies of Performance: Procession, Dance, and Footrace in Greek Sanctuaries Archaeologies of Greek Cult: Myths, Tombs, and Temples The Athenian Acropolis: Myth, Cult, Ritual and Image First Burst: Archaic Greek Sanctuaries and their Sculptured Decoration Technologies for Dating and Provenience in Ancient Art (colloquium team taught with Prof. Norbert S. Baer, Institute of Fine Arts Conservation Center)
+Recently taught Graduate courses: Archaeologies of Performance: Procession, Dance, and Footrace in Greek Sanctuaries Archaeologies of Greek Cult: Myths, Tombs, and Temples The Athenian Acropolis: Myth, Cult, Ritual and Image First Burst: Archaic Greek Sanctuaries and their Sculptured Decoration Technologies for Dating and Provenience in Ancient Art (colloquium team taught with Prof. Norbert S. Baer, Institute of Fine Arts Conservation Center) Cleopatra Between East and West: Archaeology of the Twilight of the Ptolemies

 Recently taught Undergraduate classes: Greek Sculpture: Prayers in Stone Greek Painting: From Myth to Image The Parthenon and Its Reception: From Antiquity to the Present Representing the Divine: Images of Gods and Goddesses Introduction to Classical Archaeology: Constructions of the Greek and Roman Past Ancient Art at Risk: Conservation, Ethics, and Cultural Policy